chpmnrssll/gridsome-boilerplate/README.md

+# Gridsome boilerplate

 [![Netlify Status](https://api.netlify.com/api/v1/badges/924fc724-1e13-44e8-8161-1d0ce716de9c/deploy-status)](https://app.netlify.com/sites/gridsome-boilerplate/deploys)

-# Gridsome static site boilerplate

-This is a starter project for Gridsome that comes with many features out of the box.
+This is a JAMstack boilerplate using Gridsome that comes with many features out of the box.
 It utilizes Bootstrap that is well known for powerful styling and layout.
 Ready to be deployed, automagically imports data to CMS and sets up your /admin page for easy access to edit your content.

 It is designed to use Netlify and Github which all have very fair free tier to their services, so you wont need to pay for monthly subscriptions and costly hosting fees.